System-rat/backup-rat/USAGE.md

 # Configuration
-The config file is located at `$HOME/.config/backup-rat/config.toml` for *NIX systems or `%HOME%/AppData/backup-rat/config.toml` for Windows (thanks Microsoft) and uses the TOML syntax (basically .ini files)
+The config file is located at `$HOME/.config/backup-rat/config.toml` for *NIX systems or `%HOME%/AppData/Roaming/System.rat/backup-rat/config.toml` for Windows, `$HOME/Library/Preferences/com.System.rat.backup-rat/config.toml` for OSX and uses the TOML syntax (basically .ini files)

 ## The config file structure